AlexLike/FlexStudio/README.md

 {We'll be testing our prototypes A and B on 8 or 12 people.
 The probands are identified uniquely as #i in (1, ..., 8/12) } <br>
 {Setup for the tester <br>

-- connect iPad to the Mac and open the Console of the Mac
+- Connect iPad to the Mac
-- search for: process: Flex Studio, category: Study
-- tap "start"
+- `cd study`
-- open quick time player
+- `./runStudy` and enter participant's id (without #)
-- choose "File" > "New Movie Recording" (not "New Screen Recording")
-- tap the arrow to choose the iPad and record it's screen
+- In QuickTime Player, choose "File" > "New Movie Recording" (not "New Screen Recording"), tap the arrow to choose the iPad and record it's screen
-- in the end of the study copy/paste all the logs to a file #i.txt }
+  }

 {Link for questionnaire: https://docs.google.com/forms/d/e/1FAIpQLSc8zU0_1yKfc3mgu-SK4-0RwdJAbGEq76R5gKkZa2THE9VrEw/viewform?usp=sharing}